pitermcflebor/pitermcflebor.github.io/raw-docs/docs/utils/client/timeoutrequestmodel.md

 ### Raise

-- `warning` After 500ms, request timed out.
+- `warning` After 20 seconds, request timed out.
 This breaks the loop waiting for the model.

 ---